 NEVER attempt to adapt or modify valve components on cylinders or gas apparatus.
 Fittings are assigned to specific gases to help prevent misuse of the gas.

 NEVER conceal damage, contamination, arc burns or attempted repairs to a cylinder.

 NEVER weld on or attach anything to a cylinder.

-NEVER use cylinders as a support, doorstop or a coat rack.
+NEVER use cylinders as a support, doorstop or coat rack.

-NEVER lift cylinders by the protective valve cap or by use of a magnet.
+NEVER lift cylinders by the protective valve cap or with a magnet.

 NEVER attempt to repair cylinders, their valves or valve components.
 Repairs require special training and equipment, and should only be performed by authorized service personnel.

 NEVER move cylinders by rolling them on their side.